MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-first-last.md

   - gregli-msft
   - tapanm-msft
 ---
-# First, FirstN, Last, and LastN functions in Power Apps
+# First, FirstN, Index, Last, and LastN functions in Power Apps
 Returns a table's first or last set of [records](../working-with-tables.md#records).

 ## Description